alpinebuster/meshsdk/docker/README.dev.md

-# MeshLib Docker Build System: Understanding the Layer-Optimized Architecture
+# MeshSDK Docker Build System: Understanding the Layer-Optimized Architecture

 Think of Docker's layer system like constructing a building: you want to lay the most stable, rarely-changing foundation first, then build the more dynamic elements on top.
 This architectural principle guides every decision in this optimized setup.